JonathanSwinnen/HTTPython/README.md

 ### Client

 To start the client, run `HTTP_CLIENT.py`
-You will be prompted to enter an HTTP request, which should be in the following format: HTTP_COMMAND URI.
+You will be prompted to enter an HTTP request, which should be in the following format: `HTTP_COMMAND URI`.
-Where HTTP_COMMAND is one of four supported commands (HEAD, GET, PUT, POST) and the URI should follow the format: http://DOMAIN_NAME[:PORT]/PATH
+Where `HTTP_COMMAND` is one of four supported commands (`HEAD`, `GET`, `PUT`, `POST`) and the `URI` should follow the format: `http://DOMAIN_NAME[:PORT]/PATH`
-The default port of 80 is used, a non-default port can be specified in the URI as shown above.
+The default port of `80` is used, a non-default port can be specified in the `URI` as shown above.

-When you enter a PUT or POST request, the server prompts you to enter the data you want to send to the earlier entered host.
+When you enter a `PUT` or `POST` request, the server prompts you to enter the data you want to send to the earlier entered host.

 For each command, the sent request constructed based on the user input is shown.
 Once a response from the server has been received, the status code is displayed.
-For a GET request the status codes for the responses on possible GET requests for embedded images are shown as well, together with the source of that image.
+For a `GET` request the status codes for the responses on possible `GET` requests for embedded images are shown as well, together with the source of that image.

-The received HTML data from a GET request is stored in the following path: web/imported_pages/HOST/index.html As for the images, these are stored relative to the paht web/imported_pages/HOST.
-Where HOST is the domain name or IP address of the host.
+The received HTML data from a `GET` request is stored in the following path: `web/imported_pages/HOST/index.html` As for the images, these are stored relative to the paht `web/imported_pages/HOST`.
+Where `HOST` is the domain name or IP address of the host.

 ### Server